Bachelor of Education

-A Bachelor of Education (B.Ed.) is an undergraduate professional degree which prepares students for work as a teacher in schools.
-In some countries such as Tanzania and Kenya, additional tasks like field work and research are required in order for the student to be fully qualified to teach.
-It may also be accompanied with or followed by tests for licenses or certifications required for teachers in some areas.
+A Bachelor of Education (B.Ed. or BEd) is an undergraduate academic degree which prepares students for work as a teacher in schools.
+A Bachelor of Education program typically lasts three to four years and combines both coursework and practical experience in educational settings.
+The curriculum is designed to provide foundational knowledge in pedagogy, educational psychology, teaching methodologies, and subject-specific training.
+Graduates of this program are equipped with the skills necessary to foster a supportive and effective learning environment for their students.

 Countries where colleges and universities award the degree

 Argentina

 Since the Educational Reform of 2006, a National Institute for Teacher Education (INFD) was established to develop a standard and coherent teacher training structure throughout the country.
 According to the Argentine Ministry of Education, the creation of the INFD has helped greatly to reform the previous system establishing a national requirement of a 5-Year National Bachelor of Education to work across the nation at public schools, while there are private universities granting a 4-Year Provincial Bachelor of Education with the regional application.

 Other harmonization measures included the standardization of academic qualifications by creating a “National Catalog of Titles and Certifications in Professional Technical Education” and a federal system of degrees and transcripts for most levels of education (excluding university education).
 The 2005 Vocational and Technical Education Law seeks to systematize training standards and quality assurance mechanisms in vocational education throughout the country.
 At the secondary level, the government is currently standardizing curricular streams nationwide – a reform that is expected to be completed by the end of 2019.
 Recent guidelines of Education in Argentina on compulsory education aim to decrease the dropout rates in secondary school and improve promotion and graduation rates throughout Argentina.